Over recent years, there’s been much change to Long Island’s supermarket landscape.

 The planned stores for remodeling are currently located in the Hubbard’s Commons shopping center at 725 Sunrise Highway in West Babylon, and in Turnpike Plaza at 711 East Jericho Turnpike in Huntington Station.

-A Plainview location will replace the Best Market store that is now in Hicksville at a former ShopRite space, located at 998 Old Country Road in the Morton Village Shopping Center.
+A Plainview location will replace the Best Market store that was in Hicksville at a former ShopRite space, located at 998 Old Country Road in the Morton Village Shopping Center.
+As of September 2019, that Best Market store has closed.

 The Center Moriches location will be in a former Waldbaum’s space at 812 Main Street.
 These stores will be “the first of several waves of openings” said Lidl US’s CEO.